ApolloTang/react-redux-tutorial/README.md

 mkdir node_modules
 ```

-You only have create the node_modules/ directory once.
+You only have to create this node_modules/ directory once.
 After that you can go to each lesson folder to run npm install

 ```sh
 cd <lesson-dir>